 What they do

-Electricians install, repair and maintain electrical equipment.
+Electricians install, test, repair, maintain and modify electrical equipment, wiring and control systems.
 They use wires and cables to connect electrical equipment, such as heaters or lighting, to electrical power sources.
-They also test electrical connections to ensure they are not faulty and install surge protectors.
+They use electronic test instruments to trace and diagnose faults, as well as test and maintain electrical connections to ensure they are not faulty.
 As electrical work is required all over the State, electricians can work anywhere from the Perth metro area, to small rural towns.

 Electricians may work in workshops or on location at construction sites, private dwellings, industrial plants, power stations, offices and anywhere requiring electrical maintenance.
 They may work in cramped conditions or at heights, and sometimes their work can be dangerous.
 They usually work normal business hours but may be required to be on call day or night to conduct emergency repairs.